-37 Years Ago: AC/DC Release ‘Dirty Deeds Done Dirt Cheap’
+When AC/DC Issued ‘Dirty Deeds Done Dirt Cheap’ Internationally

-‘Ain't No Fun (Waiting 'Round to Be a Millionaire),’ ‘There's Gonna Be Some Rockin’ and ‘R.I.P.
-(Rock in Peace)’ aren't as well known; in fact, ‘R.I.P’ didn’t even make it to the U.S. version of the album that was released in 1981.
-But they're each prime AC/DC, taking traditional rock 'n' roll and making it as loud as possible.
+"Ain't No Fun (Waiting 'Round to Be a Millionaire)," "There's Gonna Be Some Rockin'" and "R.I.P.
+(Rock in Peace)" aren't as well known.
+In fact, "R.I.P" wasn't on the U.S. version of this album, which didn't arrive in the U.S. until after 1980's Back in Black went platinum.
+Still, they're all prime AC/DC, taking traditional rock 'n' roll and making it as loud as possible.

 "Problem Child," which would go on to become a fan favorite, makes its first appearance here.
 (The track wouldn't show up in U.S. until 1977's Let There Be Rock.)
 AC/DC placed the song's main riff at the center, and everything else revolves around it – even the maracas at the end, which elevate everything into another dimension.
 Check out Angus Young: Backed by the killer rhythm section of bassist Mark Evans, drummer Phil Rudd and rhythm guitarist Malcolm Young, he's an unstoppable force.